methodmatters/Leuven_Vilvoorde_Analysis/README.md

-# Data and code for blog post on analysis of open government data, crime & feelings of safety in Leuven & Vilvoorde
+# Data and code for blog post on analysis of Belgian open government data, crime & feelings of safety in Leuven & Vilvoorde

 The content here accompanies the following blog post: